 DP: Right now we are sorting through all of our things and figuring out how to get rid of most of it.
 You don't need multiple sets-or even one set-of skis on a sailboat.

 PCMC: Speaking of skiing, will you miss it terribly?

-DP: I'm sure we'll visit some mountains during our travels.
-We're planning to see the sights in the various ports which we visit.
+DP: We're planning to see the sights in the various ports which we visit, so we'll visit some mountains.